MicrosoftDocs/cpp-docs/docs/sanitizers/asan-continue-on-error.md

 In `main()`, a large number is passed to `foo_redundant`, which is ultimately passed to `_alloca()`, which causes `_alloca()` to fail.

-This example outputs `pass` when compiled without ASAN (that is, no `-fsanitize=address` switch) but outputs `fail` when compiled with ASAN turned on.
+This example outputs `pass` when compiled without ASAN (that is, no `-fsanitize=address` switch) but outputs `fail` when compiled with ASAN turned on (that is, with the `-fsanitize=address` switch).
 That's because without ASAN, the exception code matches `RET_STACK_EXCEPTION` so `cnt` is set to 1.
 It fails when compiled with ASAN on because the thrown exception is an Address Sanitizer error instead: dynamic-stack-buffer-overflow.
 That means the code returns `RET_OTHER_EXCEPTION` instead of `RET_STACK_EXCEPTION` so `cnt` isn't set to 1.

 ## Other benefits